houyuzhang1/omniscient-wizardy.github.io/index.md

 ##### Pros:
 * Easy to use
 * Comprehensive display
-* No external device needed
+* No external device is needed
-* versitile
+* versatile
 ##### Cons:
 * Sphere display could be difficult to implement
+* Durability will be a challenge due to design and modultility